-The best fleet of motorhomes and RVs for rent in Edinburgh
+The best fleet of campervans and motorhomes for rent in Edinburgh

 The second-largest city in Scotland after Glasgow, Edinburgh consists of an ancient Old Town and nineteenth-century New Town.
 Together they have been declared a UNESCO World Heritage Site and have some of the most exciting historic and cultural attractions in the UK.
 These include Edinburgh Castle and the Palace of Holyrood House (the Queen’s official residence in Scotland).
 However, the Scottish capital is also well known for its proximity to the wild landscapes of the region, making is the perfect place to rent a RV in Edinburgh.